 Risk factors include:

+Everyone can get a goiter at any time in their lives.
 A goiter is often found during a physical exam when your doctor feels swelling in your neck.
-Your doctor also may use other tests to find the cause of the goiter and to see how advanced it is, such as:
+Your doctor also may use other tests to find the cause of the goiter and to see how troublesome it is, such as:

 Treatment depends on the cause of the goiter, its size, and your symptoms.
+The goal of treatment is to normalize the level of thyroid hormones in the blood (if abnormal), reduce the size of your thyroid, relieve pressure symptoms, or reduce the risk of thyroid cancer.
 If your goiter is small and your thyroid is making normal amounts of thyroid hormone, your doctor might observe the goiter over time instead of starting treatment right away.

 The Hormone Health Network is the public education affiliate of the Endocrine Society dedicated to helping both patients and doctors find information on the prevention, treatment and cure of hormone-related conditions.